anaiel/roger-skyline-1/README.md

     ```
     Alternatively, you can use the command `adduser <username> sudo`

-## IP Fixe
+## Static IP

-💡 *This part could use a little more pedagogy, I'll get to it when I have a better grasp on why this works!
+💡 *This part could use a little more pedagogy, I'll get to it when I have a better grasp on why this works!*

-Resources: [What is a netmask?](https://www.computerhope.com/jargon/n/netmask.htm), [IP Calculator](http://jodies.de/ipcalc), and also kudos to @gde-pass for [his roger-skyline-1 walkthrough](https://github.com/gde-pass/roger-skyline-1#staticIP)
+📕 *Resources: [What is a netmask?](https://www.computerhope.com/jargon/n/netmask.htm), [IP Calculator](http://jodies.de/ipcalc), and also kudos to @gde-pass for [his roger-skyline-1 walkthrough](https://github.com/gde-pass/roger-skyline-1#staticIP)*

 1. Edit the **/etc/network/interfaces** file to look like this:
     ```